klaasnicolaas/python-namur/README.md

 ### Parking spaces

+You can use the following parameters in your request:

 - **limit** (default: 10) - How many results you want to retrieve.
 - **parking_type** (default: 1) - See the list below to find the corresponding number.